 \subsection{Ablation Studies}

 \textbf{Modules of the proposed framework} First of all, we performed some ablation studies on the SYNTHIA-to-Cityscapes benchmark to evaluate the impact of the various modules of the proposed approach on the final performances.
-Results are shown in Table \ref{tab:ablation_adaptation}: as already pointed out simply training on source color data and testing on the target dataset leads to an accuracy of around $37\%$, which represent the starting point.
+Results are shown in Table \ref{tab:ablation_adaptation}: as already pointed out simply training on source color data and testing on the target dataset leads to an accuracy of around $37\%$, which represents the starting point.
 Adding a self-teaching step with target color data allows improving performances of almost $4\%$.
-Moving to the multimodal setting, the source-only training accuracy exploiting also depth data is $39.8\%$.
+Moving to the multimodal setting, the source-only training accuracy exploiting depth data is $39.8\%$.
 The depth-aware self-teaching scheme proposed in Section \ref{sec:output_level} allows for an impressive improvement up to $52.5\%$ of mIoU.
-Further adding the input level style transfer boost performances to $54\%$.
-Finally adding also the entropy minimization target allow us to get the full model accuracy of $54.5\%$.
+In particular, as visible in Figure \ref{fig:plot_ST}, incorporating depth-based masking serves as a regularization method, enhancing training performance compared to the ones on confidence only (refer to the \textit{Supplementary Material} for details).
+During standard self-training, the approach initially learns effectively, reaching an accuracy of $48.0\%$.
+Nevertheless, it becomes excessively confident in inaccurate predictions, leading to a decline in the learning curve —a trend consistent with observations in \cite{fleuret2021uncertainty}.
+Further adding the input level style transfer boosts performances to $54\%$.
+Finally adding also the entropy minimization target allows us to get the full model accuracy of $54.5\%$.

-\textbf{Cross-Modality Attention} We conducted tests on the impact of crossing between the two modalities (i.e., color and depth) in the domain adaptation setting.
+\textbf{Cross-Modality Attention} We conducted tests on the impact of crossing between the two modalities (i.e., color and depth) in the source-only setting.
 Supported by the fact that previous works exploit asymmetric feature fusion \cite{rizzoli2022multimodal}, we tested the transformer cross-attention swap in the direction of color \cite{tsai2019multimodal} and the key-swap algorithm \cite{barbato2022depthformer}.
 The key-swapping strategy achieves better results and for this reason, it has been selected for our approach.
 More in detail, the informative content of the depth keys is able to gain a $2.86\%$ over the use of color alone in the source-only setup (see Table \ref{tab:ablation_swap}).